 Health & Human Services

-The Health & Human Services Department is excited to propose the co-location of key programs from the Social Services and Public Health divisions to a single, centralized location in the city.
-Combing these services to one centralized location will reduce barriers to those who access vital services as well as enhance organizational efficiency.
-In addition, the much larger physical space at the Forest Avenue location provides opportunities for program expansion as well as increased opportunity for physical distancing to maintain health and safety for staff and service recipients.
-Please see the attached memo and presentation from the April 13th, 2021 Health & Human Services and Public Safety Committee for more detailed explanation.
-Additionally, check out The Unification of Portland's Health & Human Services project page.
+The Health & Human Services Department is excited to unveil the co-location of key programs from the Social Services and Public Health divisions to a single, centralized location in the city.
+Combining these services to one centralized location will reduce barriers to those who access vital services as well as enhance organizational efficiency.
+In addition, the much larger physical space at the Forest Avenue location provides opportunities for program expansion as well as increased opportunities for physical distancing to maintain health and safety for staff and service recipients.
+Check out The Unification of Portland's Health & Human Services project page.

 Questions about HHS' move to 39 Forest Avenue?
 EMail HHSForest@portlandmaine.gov